saebekassebil/teoria/README.md

  - A sugar method for the `teoria.interval.between` function

 #### teoria.interval.from(from, to)
- - Returns a note which lies a given interval away from a root note.
+ - Returns a note which is a given interval away from a root note.

 *from* - The `TeoriaNote` which is the root of the measuring